BikeTerra/bff/README.md

 ### Triathalon (advanced)

-An activity split into 3 sessions (running, swimming, biking).
-The biking section is split into laps.
+An activity split into 3 sessions (running, swimming, cycling).
+The cycling session is split into laps.

 ```json
 {